0n0w1c/electric-grid/readme.md

 Small poles can connect to small and medium poles
 Medium poles can connect to small and medium poles
 Big poles can connect to big poles, substations, and underground substations
-Huge poles can connect to huge poles
+Huge poles can only connect to huge poles
 Substations and underground substations can only connect to big poles
 Transformators can only connect to medium, big and huge poles

 Small poles and substations are for power distribution and collection
 Medium, big and huge poles are for power transmission only
+Substations and underground substations are fast-replaceable

 *Transformators can be controlled via the circuit and/or logistic networks.*